 The high number of species found within the confines of Strandness Prairie creates a parade of flowers throughout the season, from pasque flowers in April to asters in October.

 More than 150 forb species have been recorded at Strandness, including pasque flower, buffalo bean, yellow star grass, wood lily, bottle gentian and prairie gentian.
 The tract is reasonably free of alien plants introduced from adjacent agricultural land.

-Insect inhabitants at Strandness include one threatened butterfly, the Dakota skipper, and four insects of special concern: the Arogos skipper, Poweshiek skipper, regal fritillary, and phlox moth.
+Insect inhabitants at Strandness include the arogos skipper, regal fritillary and phlox moth.
+The preserve originally supported the Dakota skipper and the poweshiek skipper, both now listed under the federal Endangered Species Act, but neither species has been documented here in recent years.
 Visitors will be serenaded by red-winged blackbirds, yellowthroats, sedge wrens, clay-colored sparrows and bobolinks.